 Using smart e-forms that have electronic signature fields, image capture capabilities, data prefill functions, and guided navigation can completely digitize the process of providing health information.
 It can also reduce the time and errors associated with providing data to your healthcare provider via paper forms.

 Paper forms and devices currently used to collect digital data, such as signatures, don’t provide the best overall experience for patients and can create inconveniences for staff.
 It can be hard for patients to read and sign documents on a computer while they are lying in a hospital bed.
 If a patient can’t provide a digital signature, staff will have to stop what they are doing to track down the paper form, have the patient physically sign the document, and then scan it and manually archive it in a file or the EHR.
 A mobile experience is a must for patients and healthcare providers.

 Delivering forms at the point of care more effectively is crucial to improving the patient experience and reducing the time required for proper documentation.
-Electronic forms would allow the staff to fill out medical documentation wherever they are via mobile devices, and collect patient signatures at the bedside.
+Online forms would allow the staff to fill out medical documentation wherever they are via mobile devices, and collect patient signatures at the bedside.
 This improves the quality of care and ensures that documents are archived in the EHR and are accessible to the entire care team instantly.

 Reducing error rates and improving compliance

 Many facilities print and scan EHR documents manually.
 However, losing or improperly archiving documents is a risk that is too great to ignore, and manual scanning and processing can take anywhere from 12 to 36 hours.
 EHR solutions allow healthcare forms to be generated on demand, prefilled with all relevant patient information.
 Every second of a staff member’s time is valuable.
 With e-forms, staff won’t have to hunt for the latest version of a form.
 This will improve data standardization and decrease the time needed to access data.